 - Use techniques such as natural landscaping, rain gardens, rain barrels, green roofs and permeable paving to help reduce the need for chemical fertilizers and reduce runoff.

 - Never dump unused medicine and chemicals into household toilets and sinks or outside where they can get into ditches or storm drains.
 See if your community has a household hazardous waste collection facility that will take your old or unused chemicals.

 - Scoop your pet's poop.
 Pet waste is full of bacteria that can get washed into waterways during rain storms.
 Bag it and place it in the trash.

 - If you keep livestock, follow manure management practices to help reduce agricultural runoff.
 Contact your local conservation agency for technical assistance.

-- Washington Department of Ecology River and Stream Water Quality Monitoring Program
+- Washington Dept. of Ecology River and Stream Water Quality Monitoring

 - Puget Sound Partnership Vital Signs - Fresh Water Quality